 The position for the periods when a sick employee is due to go back on furlough is more complicated.
 An employee cannot be on sick leave and furlough simultaneously.
-It is not entirely clear if you could move a sick employee onto their expected turn on furlough, or if this would be considered an abuse of the scheme.
+It is not entirely clear from the government guidance if you could move a sick employee onto their expected turn on furlough, or if this would be considered an abuse of the scheme.
 The guidance says that the furlough scheme is not intended for short-term absence and that short-term illness or self-isolation should not be a consideration in deciding whether to furlough an employee.
 On the other hand, the guidance also says that, if employers want to furlough employees for business reasons and they are currently off sick, they are eligible to do so, as with other employees.

-We therefore think that you should be able to move a sick employee back onto their due turn on furlough (whether under a rotating furlough or flexible furloughing arrangement) provided they were genuinely due to be on furlough at that time, and you have not moved them to furlough simply because they are sick.
+Our interpretation of the guidance was that you should be able to move a sick employee back onto their due turn on furlough (whether under a rotating furlough or flexible furloughing arrangement) provided they were genuinely due to be on furlough at that time, and you have not moved them to furlough simply because they are sick.
 However, we have heard recently that HMRC’s furlough helpline has said that their interpretation of the government guidance is that the employee should be on sick leave for the whole period.
 In the circumstances, the least risky approach would be to keep the employee on sick leave for the entire period.
 This may also be administratively more convenient.
 But you would not be able to claim the furlough grant to help pay sick pay.

 Where sickness absence is not related to Covid-19 and the three-day waiting period for SSP still applies, we do not think that intervening periods of furlough will mean the employee has to serve out waiting days again on returning from furlough.